XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 > Yes.
 Also stated in-game through loading screens that you can do so.

+### How do I use Construction Fairy effectively?

+> Deploy on a node next to an enemy, then take a defensive stance.

+### How do I use Landmine?

+> Stand on a node.
+Lay it down on an adjacent empty node.
+It activates the moment an enemy steps on it.
+Don't retreat the mine layer or you'll lose the mine.

 ## Check

 Alternate way to saving a target: